manisa/ClassifyTE/ReadMe.md

 ## Download Models
 - Go to [this link](https://drive.google.com/file/d/1fwlAJOXQneXu4OMNVQhT17lpfmvvyYuU/view?usp=sharing).
 - Click on *ClassifyTE_Models.zip*.
 This will automatically download models built with TE datasets.
-- Unzip and copy all the models from "ClassifyTE_Models" directory into the folder *models* inside the root folder *ClassifyTE*.
+- Unzip and copy all the models from "ClassifyTE_Models" directory into the folder *model* inside the root folder *ClassifyTE*.
 - Your directory structure should look like this:

 ```